Uploading files and pages

 Just zip up the folder with the landing page on your local machine, and drag it into the target square.
 And click the upload button.

 We dont delete any previously uploaded files.
-If you need to delete files, just access your project files with FTP.

 But any files in your zip file with the same name as files that already exist in your project are overwritten.